mocky-balboa/mocky-balboa/README.md

 # 🥊 Mocky Balboa

-A server-side network mocking library for your SSR applications.
+A network mocking library for your SSR applications.
 Fixture http network requests on your server-side application for browser automation testing without having to modify your application logic.

 ## Getting started